 NOTE—LMR feedback is carried in Action No-Ack frames and is therefore neither acknowledged nor retransmitted; see 9.6.7.48 (Location Measurement Report frame format). (#3657)

 The RSTA shall transmit an RSTA2ISTA LMR to all (#1157) ISTAs that were allocated resources in the preceding measurement sounding phase.
-All the RSTA2ISTA LMR frames shall be (#3714) carried in one HE MU PPDU; if there is only one RSTA2ISTA LMR it may be carried in an HE SU PPDU.
+All the RSTA2ISTA LMR frames shall be (#3714) carried in one HE MU PPDU, where each RU contains only one user; if there is only one RSTA2ISTA LMR it may be carried in an HE SU PPDU.

 If I2R LMR was negotiated, the RSTA shall assign uplink (#3715) resources to the ISTAs using a Ranging Trigger frame, subvariant Report; see 9.3.1.22.10 (Ranging Trigger variant).
 The Ranging Trigger frame of subvariant Report is called the TF Ranging LMR (#1977).

 A TB Ranging measurement reporting phase including the optional I2R LMR is illustrated in Figure 11-36h (TB Ranging measurement reporting phase with Bidirectional LMR Feedback for n ISTAs).
 If the I2R LMR was negotiated by one or more ISTAs, then SIFS time after transmitting out the RSTA2ISTA LMR, the RSTA transmits a TF Ranging LMR to solicit the I2R LMR frame(s).
 This TF shall allocate uplink resources to ISTAs that negotiated I2R LMR and were allocated resources in the preceding measurement sounding phase.
 The RSTA shall allocate each RU in the TF Ranging LMR to only one ISTA (#3679).
 In response to the TF, each addressed ISTA shall respond by transmitting an I2R LMR frame.
 If an ISTA negotiated delayed I2R LMR reporting, and if the TOA measurement for the previous availability window is not ready, then the ISTA shall not respond to the TF Ranging Poll frame in the polling phase of any availability window until the I2R LMR is ready.